groundy

 Can workflow data or agent context transfer between Codex and Claude Code?

-Neither vendor has announced migration tooling or data export guarantees for conversation histories, project-specific agent behaviors, or accumulated codebase context.
-Two months of Codex usage builds institutional knowledge that does not port cleanly back to Claude Code.
+[Updated June 2026] OpenAI has since shipped a built-in migration tool in the Codex desktop app that imports Claude Code skills, hooks, MCP servers, subagent definitions, instruction files, and up to 30 days of session history.
+What it cannot port automatically is surfaced in a guided follow-up thread.
+Anthropic has not announced equivalent migration tooling or data export guarantees.
+Two months of Codex usage builds institutional knowledge — trained habits, tuned subagents, integrated workflows — that does not port cleanly back to Claude Code.
 This asymmetry favors OpenAI: the longer a team operates on Codex, the costlier a hypothetical switch-back becomes, even after the promotional period reverts to standard billing.

 Does the Ramp Index lead reflect true enterprise-grade adoption?